Last year was one of the most challenging times in the history of the British Red Cross.

 Mike Adamson, chief executive of the British Red Cross

-- Support the London Fire Relief Fund to help people affected by the Grenfell Tower fire
+- Help for people affected by the Grenfell Tower Fire

 - Support the UK Solidarity Fund to help people affected by terrorism anywhere in the UK